UMWEDU/umw-finaid-sync/_pages/communication.md

 wpcf-home-page-grid-inclusion:
   - "0"
 ---
+<h2>Communication with Students and Families</h2>
-Due to Federal privacy regulation (FERPA), the Office of Financial Aid is only permitted to speak to students, and individuals that they have designated a ‘<a href="http://www.umw.edu/financialaid/general-information/communication/delegated-access/">delegated user</a>.'
+Due to the Family Educational Rights and Privacy Act (FERPA), the Office of Financial Aid is only permitted to speak to students and individuals that they have designated a “<em><a href="http://www.umw.edu/financialaid/communication/delegated-access/">Delegated User</a>”</em>

-The primary means of communication to students is the UMW email system.
+UMW’s primary means of communication to students is email.
 Students may contact the Office of Financial Aid at <a href="mailto:finaid@umw.edu">finaid@umw.edu</a>.
 Required documents may also be sent by email to this address.
-Students and families may also contact the Financial Aid office by phone (540)654-2468 or by visiting the office in Lee Hall, second floor.
+Students and families may also contact the Office of Financial Aid by phone at (540)654-2468 or by visiting the office on the second floor of Lee Hall.

-Please keep in mind that requirements may be added due to the FAFSA Verification process, or updated FAFSA information.
-Financial Aid awards may also change based on updates to the student’s FAFSA or enrollment changes.
-Students will receive an email notification if any changes are made to their financial aid award or financial aid requirements.
+Please keep in mind that requirements may be added due to the FAFSA verification process, or updated FAFSA information.
+Financial aid awards may also change based on updates to the student’s FAFSA or enrollment changes.
+Students will receive an email notification if any changes are made to their financial aid award or requirements.